-The department chooses the overall number and composition of undergraduate taken place.
+TAs are expected to be on campus at the beginning of the semester and must make travel plans accordingly.
+TAs working under the supervision of a course instructor must meet at or before the start of the semester to go over course duties.
+The TA and instructor are required to certify to the Graduate Studies Coordinator that such a meeting has taken place.
 At the end of the semester, students must plan to remain on campus until course grades are submitted and/or all other work responsibilities are done.
 Students should NOT make travel plans for the end of the semester until they have consulted with their supervisor about when their work will be complete.